-VT is well connected by rail to almost to all parts of the country, resulting in brewing business and heavy economy for the nation and most importantly for Mumbai.
+VT is well connected by rail to almost all parts of the country, resulting in the nation’s brewing business and heavy economy and, most importantly, for Mumbai.

 This wonder was later renamed at Chhatrapati Shivaji terminus in 1996.

-Located within the university of Mumbai, it is one of the important landmark of Mumbai.
-Build between 1969 and 1878, this 300 feet high clock tower was designed by renowned English architect George Gilbert Scott.
+Located within the University of Mumbai, it is one of the important landmarks of Mumbai.
+Build between 1969 and 1878, this 300 feet renowned English architect George Gilbert Scott designed a high clock tower.
 It is modeled on Big Ben of London.

 The Rajabhai clock tower was built using the locally available Kurla stone.
 This was the tallest tower during that time in Mumbai.

-Need to relax an weekend after an busy week, head to Kanheri caves to sooth your eyes and calm down your nerves.
+Need to relax a weekend after a busy week?
+Head to Kanheri caves to soothe your eyes and calm down your nerves.

-Cant get enough of primeval temples head straight to the Elephanta caves.
-This island (known so, because it is situation on Mumbai’s Elephanta Island) boast of several 5th to 8th centuries caves.
+Can’t get enough of primeval temples, head straight to the Elephanta caves.
+This island (known so because it is Mumbai’s Elephanta Island) boasts of several 5th to 8th centuries caves.

-The biggest highlights of these caves is the Mahesh murti cave, which houses a 6 meter height statue of the 3 head Trimurti of Lord Shiva, signifying Shiva as the creator, preserver and destroyer of the universe.
-There are regular boat service available from Gateway of India, which will take you to these out of the world experience.
-Tourist can visit Gateway of India and Elephanta caves together.
+The biggest highlight of these caves is the Mahesh murti cave, which houses a 6-meter height statue of the 3 head Trimurti of Lord Shiva, signifying Shiva as the creator, preserver, and destroyer of the universe.
+There is a regular boat service available from Gateway of India, which will take you to this out-of-the-world experience.
+Tourists can visit the Gateway of India and Elephanta caves together.

 Come to Mumbai to satisfy your need to see beauty as its best.